 What is an Article 4 Direction?

 An Article 4 Direction is a planning tool that can be used in a local area to remove ‘permitted development rights’ for certain types of development, so that planning permission must be obtained before development can take place.
 A legal process, including public consultation, must be followed in order to introduce an Article 4 direction.
+Following public consultation, North West Leicestershire District Council confirmed the Kegworth Article 4 (1) Direction on 23 July 2020 under Article 4 (1) of the Town and Country Planning (General Permitted Development) (England) Order 2015.

-What does the Article 4 Direction Propose?
+What is the purpose of the Article 4 Direction?

 What are the implications of the Article 4 Direction?